 Blue Star requires nutrient-rich soil to truly thrive.
 Before planting, mix plenty of compost into the soil, especially in sandy conditions.
 Provide this in the top six to eight inches of soil.
 Prepare a layer of organic material to go on top of the soil once planting is complete.

 This top layer can be made from bark shavings, mulch, or chopped-up leaves.
-Aim for three inches of mulch at a minimum.
-Select a position that provides full sun or some partial shade in hotter climates.
+Aim for at least three inches of mulch.
+Select a position that provides full sun or partial shade in hotter climates.

 If you’re planting your Blue Star as part of a border display, consider its position relative to other plants.
 Take into account the expected mature height and spread.

 What’s the Best Soil for Blue Star Flowers?

 The ideal soil composition for Blue Star requires a well-draining medium that still provides plenty of nutrition.
 The growing medium must also retain some moisture, especially in hotter areas.
 Loamy or sandy soils are the best possible choices.